cardano-foundation/CIPs/CIP-XXXX/README.md

 [ 0x80, 0xC2, 0x01 ]
 ```

-For `0`, we define both its most-significant-first and most-significant-last
+For `0`, in line with the above definition, both its most-significant-first and
-representation as `[ 0x00 ]` (that is, one zero byte).
+most-significant-last representation is `[]` (that is, the empty
+`BuiltinByteString`).

 To represent any given non-negative `BuiltinInteger` `i` as above, we require
 a minimum number of base-256 digits.
 For positive `i`, this is
 $\max \\{1, \lceil \log_{256}(\texttt{i}) \rceil \\}$; for `i = 0`, we define this to be
-$1$.
+$0$.
 We can choose to represent `i` with more digits than this minimum, by the
 use of _padding_.
 Let $k$ be the minimum number of digits to represent `i`, and
 let $j$ be a positive number: to represent `i` using $k + j$ digits in the
 most-significant-first encoding, we set the first $j$ bytes of the encoding as